The Neolithic village on the Kogelberg in Zöbing

 Description

-Now a well-known vineyard, the Kogelberg hill in Zöbing was a well-protected settlement site a good 4,700 years ago.
+Today a well-known vineyard, the Zöbinger Kogelberg was a well-protected settlement site a good 4,700 years ago.

-Some 4,700 years ago, there was a small fortified settlement right above the river Kamp on the Kogelberg in Zöbing.
-Following the first chance finds, Anton Hrodegh – a priest who had studied prehistory – began to conduct ‘trial excavations’ and published the new discovery in a number of scientific journals in 1922.
-More finds were collected over the following decades.
+Around 4,700 years ago, there was a small fortified settlement on the Kogelberg in Zöbing directly above the Kamp.
+After initial chance discoveries, the priest Anton Hrodegh, who had studied prehistory, began "trial excavations" and published the new discovery in several scientific journals in 1922.
+Further finds were collected over the following decades.

-The fact that the location was well protected against attackers is likely to have been the reason why the inhabitants settled here.
-Towards the river Kamp, the site is protected by a 90 m precipice, while there are deep natural ditches on two other sides.
-On the remaining side from which the site can be accessed, a fortification ditch with palisades was built in the Neolithic period.
-The exact size of the settlement and its population are not known.
-However, we do know from other archaeological sites that the people lived in wooden houses plastered with clay and that they engaged in agriculture.
-They supplemented their diet by hunting and fishing and with freshwater mussels collected in the Kamp – numerous mussel shells were found in the excavations.
+The well-protected location from attackers was probably the reason for settling here.
+Towards the Kamp, the site is protected by a 90 m deep escarpment, and there are deep natural ditches on two other sides.
+A fortification ditch with palisades was built on the remaining access side in the Neolithic period.
+The exact size of the settlement and the population is not known.
+However, we know from other sites that the people lived in clay-plastered wooden houses and farmed.
+They supplemented their diet with hunting, fishing and river mussels collected in the Kamp - numerous shells of which were found during the excavations.

-It is uncertain exactly how long the village existed – possibly just a few decades, since the crockery excavated has a very uniform design.
-Because this makes it particularly suitable for stylistic analysis, the archaeologist Elisabeth Ruttkay used it to define the ‘Mödling-Zöbing group of the Jevišovice culture’.
-Bulbous vessels with a roughened surface and high-arched ‘ansa lunata’ handles are typical of this pottery style group, which dates back to around 2700 BC.
-The elaborate decoration, which features bands, scoring, chip carving and stab-and-drag patterns, is also characteristic.
-Implements made from bone, stone and copper were also discovered on the Kogelberg.
-One particularly exciting find is a small stone axe decorated with incisions – no comparable pieces are known to date.
+It is uncertain exactly how long the village existed, possibly only for a few decades, as the excavated tableware is quite uniform in design.
+As this makes it particularly suitable for stylistic analysis, archaeologist Elisabeth Ruttkay used it to define the so-called "Mödling-Zöbing group of the Jevišovice culture".
+Among other things, bulbous vessels with a roughened surface and raised "Ansa lunata" handles are typical of this ceramic style group from around 2700 BC.
+The rich decoration with ridges, incisions, notching and furrow stitching is also characteristic.
+Bone, stone and copper utensils were also discovered on the Kogelberg.
+Particularly interesting is a small stone axe with incised decoration, for which no comparable pieces are known to date.